Snap-sec/blog/_posts/[DRAFT]2026-08-12-CustomDBAccess.md

 ---
 layout: post
 title: "Executing Custom Database Scripts from Unauthorized Roles"
 author: snapsec
 categories: [VAPT]
 image: assets/images/23/Unauth-image.png
 ---

 ## Introduction

-A **Broken Access Control (BAC)** vulnerability was identified in the management dashboard of a cloud-based identity and access management platform.
+During security testing of a cloud-based identity and access management platform, I identified a **Broken Access Control (BAC)** vulnerability affecting the Custom Database Action Script functionality.

-The issue affected API endpoints responsible for executing Custom Database Action Scripts.
-Roles that were not authorized to view, edit, or delete user information were able to invoke these backend functions and perform operations against users stored in custom databases.
+The issue allowed roles without permission to view, edit, or delete user information to invoke backend functions responsible for interacting with users stored in custom databases.

-This created a privilege escalation scenario where users with limited dashboard permissions could perform administrative actions that should have been restricted to higher-privileged roles.
+This created a privilege escalation scenario in which lower-privileged roles could perform user-management operations that should have been restricted to higher-privileged roles.

-> **Disclosure Note:** The identity of the affected organization, its product name, domains, tenant information, and infrastructure-specific identifiers have been intentionally omitted.
-Endpoint references have also been presented without the original host or domain to prevent disclosure of company-specific infrastructure.
+> **Disclosure Note:** The identity of the affected organization, product name, domains, tenant information, and infrastructure-specific identifiers have been intentionally removed.
+The endpoint paths are retained where necessary to explain the technical behavior of the vulnerability.
+Screenshots should also be sanitized before publication.

 ## Affected Endpoints